Miscellany

 Here are a few images from the open day:

 Part of the 18 inch gauge rail network.
-Central track is the top of the rope worked incline, which descends to the adit behind the photographer.
-Right track is a waste tip siding.
-Left track is a branch to the head of a vertical shaft to deeper levels. |
+The central track is the top of the rope worked incline, which descends to the adit behind the photographer.
+On the right is a waste tip siding.
+Disappearing leftwards is a branch to the head of a vertical shaft to deeper levels. |

 Modernish tram by Hudson of Leeds, and turntable.
-The reconstructed headgear of the 80 feet deep shaft is just to the right. |
+The reconstructed headgear of the 80 feet deep shaft is just out of shot to the right. |

 Lister powered winding engine in the reconstructed head gear. |